Big Brother and the Holding Company: National success

 Having received national recognition after the Monterey Pop Festival, Big Brother was booked by Grossman for engagements around the country.
-One of those engagements was for opening night at Chet Helm's The Family Dog Denver on September 8 & 9, 1967 along with Blue Cheer.
+One of those engagements was for opening night at Chet Helms’ The Family Dog Denver on September 8–9, 1967 along with Blue Cheer.
 A well-known band on the West Coast (especially in San Francisco), Big Brother played their first East Coast concert in New York City on February 17, 1968, at the Anderson Theater, 66 Second Avenue.
 Columbia's marketing department featured Janis Joplin as the star; before that time, some of the band's audience regarded James Gurley as of equal or more importance.
 In New York the press criticized the band for playing out of tune and for amplifiers set at maximum volume.
 The Village Voice, while noting that “ears came out ringing” after the Saturday night performance, cited Joplin as ranking in sex appeal with Jim Morrison and Jimi Hendrix, and praised “her belting, groovy style,” mixing Bessie Smith, Aretha Franklin and James Brown.
 “At times she seemed to be singing harmony with herself.”
 Big Brother was the first band to play in the legendary Fillmore East, in New York City, on March 8, 1968.
 The other acts that night were Albert King and Tim Buckley.